 2022 Erasmus+ European Universities call now open

 To support the full rollout of the European Universities initiative, a new Erasmus+ call for proposals to support European Universities across Europe has been launched with a record total budget of €272 million.

-The call is structured around two topics
+The call is structured around 2 topics.

 Topic 1: intensification of prior deep institutional transnational cooperation